CenturyLinkCloud/PublicKB/Cloud Application Manager/Deploying Anywhere/using-the-vmware-vcenter-private-datacenter.md

 ### Prerequisites

 * An active *Cloud Application Manager* account
-* Access and credentials to a VMware vCenter infrastructure.
+* Access and credentials to a VMware vCenter 5.5 or later.

-### Using the VMware vCenter Private Datacenter

-**In this article:**

-* Prerequisites
-* Registering your vCenter in Cloud Application Manager
-* Deploying in your vCenter

-### Prerequisites

-* vCenter server is version 5.0 or later.
-* vCenter has at least one Windows or Linux template to connect your account successfully in Cloud Application Manager.
-* vCenter templates are bootstrapped with the Cloud Application Manager agent.
+* A virtual machine template (Linux or Windows) on the vCenter server.
+Virtual machine templates has to be bootstrapped with the Cloud Application Manager Agent.
-* If your vCenter datacenter is behind a firewall, open the following ports to allow Cloud Application Manager users, the Cloud Application Manager agent, and instances to communicate with each other.
+* If the vCenter is behind a firewall, has to be open on the firewall:
+	* 443/TCP incoming to vCenter server: for Cloud Application Manager to make API calls on vCenter.
-	* Ports 443: Allows users behind a firewall to access Cloud Application Manager and allow the vCenter VMs to talk to Cloud Application Manager.
+	* 443/TCP outgoing: to allow Cloud Application Manager Agents running on the deployed virtual machines to connect back to Cloud Application Manager.
-	* Port 8085: Allows Cloud Application Manager to communicates over this port with vCenter, sync with vCenter configuration, and run instance operations on virtual machines.

-### Minimum User Permissions
+### Required Permissions

-A vCenter user needs minimum rights to be able to authenticate, deploy and manage instances through Cloud Application Manager.
-Although these are for vCenter 5.5, similar permissions apply for earlier versions.
+A vCenter user needs at least the following permissions be able to authenticate, deploy and manage instances through Cloud Application Manager.
+Although this list was compiled for vCenter 5.5, similar permissions apply for later versions.

 | Assign access for | With privileges |
 |-------------------|-----------------|